khuyentran1401/Data-science/README.md

 ## About CodeCut

-[CodeCut](https://codecut.ai/?utm_source=github&utm_medium=data_science_repo&utm_campaign=introduction) is the platform help data scientists stay productive and up-to-date by delivering short and practical code examples that showcase modern tools in action.
+[CodeCut](https://codecut.ai/?utm_source=github&utm_medium=data_science_repo&utm_campaign=introduction) is the platform that helps data scientists stay productive and current by delivering short, practical code examples that highlight modern tools in action.

-CodeCut is the resource you wish you had when exploring a new library: clean, concise, and immediately useful.
+It’s the resource you wish you had when learning a new library—clean, concise, and instantly applicable.

 ## Article Collection